fabandmina/fabandmina.github.io/content/blogs/trip/cotswold.en.md

 {{< collapsible "accommodations" 3 4 >}}
 We only stayed one night in a hotel towards the end of our walk, so we don't have much to say here.
 We noticed that they weren't any cheap accommodations on the way.
-The few times we tried to call for booking a room, we couldn't reach anybody or we would be told that the business is no long running.
+The few times we tried to call for booking a room, we couldn't reach anybody or we would be told that the business is no longer running.
-We guess that the local tourism took a toll following the covid crisis.
+We guess that the covid crisis took a toll on the local tourism.

 {{< /collapsible >}}